seflless/create-vscode-editor/README.md

    1. Changing the code in editor/src
    1. Use Command+R to reload the extension after you make changes to the editor code ()
    1. Rinse and repeat
- 1. To
+ 1. To share your extension:
+  1. Create an extension installer, you can share directly to people
+    1. `yarn package`
   1. Coming soon: automated publishing to the Marketplace.
 For now you can use the workflow where you upload the .vsix installer file

 ### Todos
  - Register create-vscode-editor.
 Running it would be
   - `yarn create vscode-editor my-editor`